peggymmf/API-assignment/README-Template.md

 - This app first uses request module to get JSON file via url
 - Then convert JSON to pandas dataframe
-- Do data manipulation as requested -Save as csv file to path
+- Do data manipulation as requested
+- Save as csv file to path
 - Finally define app to open csv file and response to download csv file

 ### Installation